gvwilson/sensibleadventures/nardica/nardica.md

 straightening up and turning back to her cooking.
 "I guess this was the only way he could keep 'em all safe."

-FIXME: Iffy talks to Honesty
-- messages back and forth showing how people communicate in the jungle
-- Honesty eventually says she has to go
+- Hey.
+- *Ho.*
+- Huh?
+- *Hoot!*
+- Stop it ya dingus.

+Iff smiled.
+Any night she could get Honesty to call her "dingus" was a good night.

+- Y'aright?
+We heard 'long what cravvicked the Dance Hall.
+- *Yeah.* Iffy hesitated. *Saw it happen.*
+- Tay bangle.
+Y'aright for reals?
+- *Yeah.* Iffy hesitated again. *How 'bout you?
+Tomorrow 'n' all.*
+- Aff, I'll be kappa.
+But Second says I gotta go do chores.
+You be safe.
+- *You too.*

-- Iffy wonders why people always have to go
+She waited a moment for a reply, wishing as she always did that people didn't always have to go so soon.

-Later,
-cross-legged on her bed,
+When none came,
+she set her tablet aside,
+pulled out her nature book,
+tossed it aside,
-Iffy set one of the mysterious drones on her mattress and went to work.
+and then set one of the mysterious drones on her mattress and went to work.

 A hour later she sat back, defeated.
 They had understood standard commands back in the Dance Hall, but when she tried probing them electronically,